 - a commercial invoice provided by the exporter

-- Packing List (P/L), if the net and gross weight is not included in the invoice
+- Packing List (P/L), if the net and gross weight are not included in the invoice

 - Bill of Lading (B/L, BOL) from the shipping company or Sea Waybill (SWB)